Aper and Pink Digital Print Shop

 IT IS BEST TO USE ONE OF OUR PROVIDED SIZING TEMPLATES to be sure your files will be set up correctly.

-If you are submitting an .ai, .eps, .pdf, or .psd file, please EITHER include your fonts in the .zip file you submit OR:
+If the fonts you use in your design cannot be embedded in the PDF due to license restrictions, please EITHER include your fonts in the .zip file you submit OR:

 a.
 IN ILLUSTRATOR: create outlines of all type elements (i.e. turn them into vectors)